The History of Bamboo

 Cultural Symbolism of Bamboo

-Poets often wrote about bamboo as a symbol of the human spirit, able to bend without breaking.
 That idea of resilience even extends to bamboo bedding for sensitive skin, which provides comfort while remaining eco-friendly.

 How the History of Bamboo Shapes Its Legacy Today